closerdao/tdf-game-guide/07_land-stewardship/README.md

 # 🌳 Land Stewardship

-**OASA-Aligned Ecological Care** TDF is a human habitat that shares and interacts with surrounding ecosystems according to [OASA regenerative principles](https://oasa.earth).
+**Ecological Care** TDF is a human habitat that shares and interacts with surrounding ecosystems.
 At least 50% of land is reserved for rewilding, with safety and comfort for people as design goals.

 > *"We work with the land as our most important ally, within the bounds of ecological integrity."*